chenrbin/cen3031project/src/backend/README.md

 Post /logout to remove refreshToken and jwt cookie if any Returns status 204 if successful.

 Post /add/:id to add a server to the user's list of clubs.
+Parameters: {clubId}

 Get /:id to obtain a single user's username, password (hashed), and list of clubs